xiaoyexu/XYBase/README.md

 ```
 -(void)performBusyProcess:(XYProcessResult*(^)(void))block;
 ```

-In subclass, you can use it in any action that taking time, logic will be executed in background thread
+In subclass, you can use it in any action that taking time, logic will be executed in background thread.

 ```
 -(void)click:(UIButton*)sender{
     [self performBusyProcess:^XYProcessResult *{